 Another element of traction with minimalist footwear has to do with the soft, supple, thin soles.
 We often found that smooth soles performed surprisingly well in this category because they allowed our feet to grab the ground easier, thus relying less on lugs for traction.
 Very cool.

-Again, we did not want to penalize any shoe designed for warm weather for its inability to hold up to cold-weather runs.
 We examined the design of each shoe, giving it points for any versatility it offered, but also assessing how well it breathed (for warm weather models) and how well it kept out water or dirt for those meant for cooler seasons or more rugged terrain.
 We considered the types and range of terrain each shoe was equipped to handle as well.